danlunt1976/UM_Bristol/IT_Support.md

 ## Long-term support

 * Migrate all machines to Rocky 8 (SET submitted)
-* swsvalde user account new UID
+* ~swsvalde user account new UID~
-* happi machine reconfigured as standard BRIDGE machine
+* happi machine reconfigured as standard BRIDGE machine.
+Wait for Rocky 8 migration.
 * Set up up paleocene as the new webserver and ummodel/data
-* ~swsvalde webserver - run as swsvalde
+* ~swsvalde webserver - no longer run as swsvalde.

 # Plan for new systems